ljs1002/SweetloveGroup/README.md

 # SweetloveGroup
-This is a set of miscellaneous function written in Prof. Sweetlove's group.
+This is a set of miscellaneous functions written in Prof. Sweetlove's group.

 Linux installation:
 1) Download the master file